iDikwan/jmeter-performance-testing/README.md

 ## 🧠 Overall Analysis

 System performance depends heavily on traffic patterns rather than the number of users alone.
+This demonstrates that effective system design must consider both scalability and traffic control mechanisms to handle real-world usage patterns.

 The API performs well under normal load, high user load (when gradual), and long-duration usage.
 However, performance efficiency decreases under sudden traffic spikes, indicating that burst traffic is the primary bottleneck.

 ---

-## 🎥 Demonstration Video
-(Add your YouTube link here)